Workshop Program

 Time, Fairness, and Neighbors

-Securing IPv6 Neighbor Discovery and SLAAC in Access Networks through SDN.
-Talk
+Securing IPv6 Neighbor Discovery and SLAAC in Access Networks through SDN

 Daniel Nelle (Universität Potsdam, Germany) and Thomas Scheffler (Hochschule für Technik und Wirtschaft Berlin, Germany).